tynovsky/cpan-tutorials/04-publishing-your-cpan-distribution.md

 If you want to control who can install a distribution, or directly track the activity surrounding a distribution, then you'll want to set up a private CPAN-like server.
-You can set your own server (e.g. using [Pinto](https://metacpan.org/release/Pinto) or [OrePAN2](https://metacpan.org/pod/OrePAN2)) or use a commercial service such as [Stratopan](https://stratopan.com/).
+You can set up your own server (e.g. using [Pinto](https://metacpan.org/release/Pinto) or [OrePAN2](https://metacpan.org/pod/OrePAN2)) or use a commercial service such as [Stratopan](https://stratopan.com/).